LesusX/RockPaperFight/README.md

 2) Click Play -> Offline Game

-All sprites used are taken by itch.io
+All sprites used within the game are taken from itch.io